Langerhans Cell Histiocytosis

 Langerhans cell histiocytosis causes damage to tissues throughout the body.
-The excess Langerhans cells, which are a type of white blood cell, flow throughout the body and build up in areas such as the skin, bones, bone marrow, lymph nodes, spleen, liver, lungs, pituitary gland, and central nervous system, creating tumors.
+The excess Langerhans cells, which are a type of white blood cell, flow throughout the body and build up in areas such as the skin, bones, bone marrow, lymph nodes, mouth, spleen, liver, lungs, pituitary gland, and central nervous system, creating tumors.

 Everyone has Langerhans cells, which are a form of white cell usually found in the lymph nodes, spleen, skin, liver, lungs, and bone marrow.
 (Click to Enlarge)

 What are the symptoms of Langerhans cell histiocytosis?

 The symptoms of Langerhans cell histiocytosis depend on where in the body the Langerhans cells build up.
 These are possible symptoms:

 Pain in the abdomen or in the bones

 Jaundice, or yellowing of the skin and eyes

 Urinating frequently and having constant thirst (caused by diabetes insipidus)

 Dark red or brown lesions on the skin, especially on the face, scalp, back, and groin

 Flaking skin on the scalp similar to cradle cap